 Traffic Watch Pilot

 When you watch the news, and an aerial view of the streets is being shown on the screen, that is the work of a traffic watch pilot.
 Pilots will be up in the air, accompanied by news personnel, to report on the weather and traffic conditions over a local area.
 The purpose of this job is to help monitor traffic conditions in real time, allowing for more accurate news reporting.
 This job may require that the pilot fly in less than admirable conditions, and at all hours of the day.

 This is a great job for new, 250 hour pilots as it requires being up in the air for several hours at a time, then relocating to a new position.
 You would not have to worry about carrying cargo (with the exception of news crew), just flying from location to location.

-Aircraft Ferry Pilot Jobs
+Aircraft Ferry Pilot Jobs for Low Hour Pilots

-Regional Airlines Pilot Jobs
+Regional Airline Commercial Pilot Jobs

-Occasionally, regional airlines will hire a low-hour pilot into a flying position, though the pilot in question would still need to get their ATP certificate in order to be eligible.
-The downside is that it is highly unlikely to get into this sort of work right after getting your certificate; a job at a regional airline may require as many as 1500 hours before a pilot would even be considered, and for good reason.
+Regional airlines will hire a low-hour pilot into a flying position, though the pilot in question would still need to get their ATP certificate in order to be eligible.
+The downside is that it is highly unlikely to get into this sort of work right after getting your certificate; a pilot job at a regional airline may require as many as 1500 flight hours before a pilot would even be considered, and for good reason.
 Flying a commercial airline is nothing like flying a small plane for a news crew, or flying a banner over a stadium.
 These aircraft are big, and carrying anything from consumer shipments to passengers.
-However, once you have the hours under your belt, this is a great job to kickstart your pilot career.
+However, once you have the hours under your belt, this is a great commercial pilot job to kickstart your pilot career.